Transmission of material in this release is embargoed until

 All items less food and energy

-The index for all items less food and energy increased 0.2 percent in March.
+The index for all items less food and energy increased 0.3 percent in December and rose

-equivalent rent both rising 0.3 percent and the index for lodging away from
+index for owners' equivalent rent advanced 0.3 percent.
+The index for lodging away from home

 Not seasonally adjusted CPI measures